eduCarv/nlw2-discovery/README.md

   <img alt="Proffy" src=".github/proffy.png" width="100%">
 </p>

-## 🚀 Tecnologias
+## 🚀 Technologies

-Esse projeto foi desenvolvido com as seguintes tecnologias:
+This project was developed with these technologies:

 - [Node.js](https://nodejs.org/en/)
 - [Express](https://expressjs.com/pt-br/)
 - [SQLite](https://www.sqlite.org/index.html)
 - [Nunjucks](https://mozilla.github.io/nunjucks/)

-## 💻 Projeto
+## 💻 Project

-O Proffy é uma plataforma de estudos online que ajuda pessoas a encontrarem professores online.
+Proffy is a platform to help people study online.
+It connects the teachers to the students.

 ## 🔖 Layout

-Você pode visualizar o layout do projeto através [desse link](https://www.figma.com/file/GHGS126t7WYjnPZdRKChJF/Proffy-Web).
-Lembrando que você precisa ter uma conta no [Figma](http://figma.com/) para acessá-lo.
+You can see the layout of the project with [this link](https://www.figma.com/file/GHGS126t7WYjnPZdRKChJF/Proffy-Web).
+You will need to do an account on [Figma](http://figma.com/) to save it.

-## :memo: Licença
+## :memo: License

-Esse projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](LICENSE.md) para mais detalhes.
+This project was built using an MIT license.
+See [LICENSE](LICENSE.md) for details.
 ---

-Feito com ♥ by Rocketseat :wave: [Participe da nossa comunidade!](https://discordapp.com/invite/gCRAFhc)